rh-glaubke/QUANTIFA/README.md

 Please contact me if there is any trouble in retrieving these data files (glaubke@arizona.edu).
 For any specific information regarding the ORA-S5 dataset, please refer to Zuo et al. (2019) (doi:10.5194/os-15-779-2019) or visit the Ocean Synthesis/Reanalysis Directory of the Integrated Climate Data Center: https://icdc.cen.uni-hamburg.de/daten/reanalysis-ocean/easy-init-ocean/ecmwf-oras5.html.

 ## Implementing the Algorithm
 QUANTIFA is a simple plug-and-play-style algorithm.
 The first section of code (following the model description) is an input window where the user can upload data and define input conditions.
 After defining these inputs, the algorithm should run smoothly.
 Small descriptions of each input parameter are included in the comments of the script for easy reference.
 You can also find a description of each input parameter in Table 1 of our original publication (see below for citation information).
-A few parameters have been tweaked for QUANTIFA v2.0.0 (Tropical Pacific only) which are detailed in the supporting information of our latest publication (see citation information below).
+A few parameters have been tweaked for QUANTIFA v2.0.1 which are detailed in the supporting information of our latest publication (see citation information below).

 This algorithm can be used in one of three ways: